bg459/debias/README.md

 I suggest a simple value *k* to represent how "biased" a model is relative to some group G in a binary classification problem as the quotient of the probabilities that the groups ¬G and G achieve some positive outcome (in this case, >=50K).
 The idea is to have a model with low *k* (ideally close to 1) without overfitting or anything like that, but simply by curtailing the bias in the data.

+In brief, this is a running list of the approaches I am studying (and their combinations).
+As I come across more literature/ideas, I'll add them to this list.
+More details of these are going to be in the notebook files.

+1) Naive Oversampling:

+2) Modified Loss Function: